Learn about the various programs you can volunteer or participate with in Police and Community Together (P.A.C.T.).

 Start a Neighborhood Watch

 If you are interested in establishing a Neighborhood Watch in your neighborhood, or joining an established Neighborhood Watch in your neighborhood, please contact the Ridgecrest Police Department, P.A.C.T.
 Coordinator, Barbara Pudgorski, at 760-499-5107.
 We at the Ridgecrest Police Department want you to know how important this program is to your well being and the well being of your community.

 You can make a difference!

-Provides assistance to the Nuisance Abatement Officer in reducing blight in the community through enforcement of city ordinances.
+Provides assistance to the Nuisance Abatement Officer in reducing blight in the community.
 Responsible for abandoned shopping carts left in the city.

 Patrol provides proactive law enforcement by members of the patrol unit, using marked police cars.
 We provide the following services: